-As required under SEC rules, transactions that are determined to be directly or indirectly material to a related person where the amount involved exceeds \$120,000 are disclosed in this proxy statement.
+As required under SEC rules, related party transactions that are determined to be directly or indirectly material to a related person where the amount involved exceeds \$120,000 are required to be disclosed in this proxy statement.
+We are not aware of any related party transactions during 2013.
 In addition, the Nominating and Corporate Governance Committee reviews and approves or ratifies any related person transaction that is required to be disclosed.
 In the course of its review and approval or ratification of a disclosable related person transaction, the Committee considers:

-- the nature of the related person's interest in the transaction; - · the material terms of the transaction, including, without limitation, the amount and type of transaction; - · the importance of the transaction to the related person; - the importance of the transaction to the company; - · whether the transaction would impair the judgment of a director or executive officer to act in the best interest of the company; and - · any other matters the committee deems appropriate.
+- the nature of the related person's interest in the transaction; - the material terms of the transaction, including, without limitation, the amount and type of transaction; - the importance of the transaction to the related person; - the importance of the transaction to the company; - · whether the transaction would impair the judgment of a director or executive officer to act in the best interest of the company; and - any other matters the committee deems appropriate.